 About

-Canadian Literature is an academic quarterly journal that publishes peer-reviewed scholarly articles, book reviews, poems, and interviews related to the field of Canadian literature.
+Canadian Literature is an academic journal that publishes peer-reviewed scholarly articles, book reviews, poems, and interviews related to the field of Canadian literature.

 We strive to make a profound contribution to the discipline and to the study of literature and the humanities today.